johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Do whats essential" Most of what we do or say is not essential.
 If we can eliminate something that we do or say, there will be more time/energy and tranquility to do what is needed.
   > Always ask "Is this necessary? "

+- Dont count on motivation for long-term results.
+Count on discipline.
+Know  what to do and make yourself do it!

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.

 - Need to embrace what happens.